radicalDilettante/interview_task/README.md

 It was not required.
 But if I found it when working, I might ask back about it.

+## CSS Modules

+I made global variables for CSS styling.
+It helps to get more maintainability.

 ## Audit test

 I did audit test with Chrome lighthouse tool.